Biswas57/Biswas57/README.md

 - Hi, I’m Biswas Simkhada
-- I take a strong interest in history and religion outside of Uni.
+- I take a strong interest in history and boxing outside of Uni.
 - I’m currently looking for an internship as a penultimate year Uni student.
 - How to reach me &rarr; via email: **biswas.simk@gmail.com**, LinkedIn: **[myLinkedIn](https://www.linkedin.com/in/biswas-simkhada/)** or instagram: **[biswas_simk](https://www.instagram.com/biswas_simk/)**.